Latest Child Tax Credit payment delayed for some parents

 The September delay isn't likely to turn into a major glitch, said Jackson Hewitt chief tax information officer Mark Steber.
 He recommended that parents continue to check their bank accounts because it can take a day or two for the money to land.
 They can also check the Child Tax Credit Update Portal to ensure their information is correct, such as their bank account data.

 Chris Walker, 37, a journalist in Madison, Wisconsin, told CBS MoneyWatch he was expecting a $250 Child Tax Credit payment for his 13-year-old son to land in his account by direct deposit on September 15.
-On Thursday, he said he called the IRS for information and was told it was possible it could be a glitch.
+A day later with no evidence of a direct deposit, he said he called the IRS for information and was told it was possible it could be a glitch.
 That glitch could take up to five business days to get corrected, Walker said he was told, noting that a delay in getting the funds will "make it a little tighter around the household."

 Reduction in child poverty